 This is written for Mac users.
-I have found that when it comes to formating a USB drive or even an external hard drive that you intend to share with PC users it is important to know there are many ways you can choose to format the drive.
+I have found that when it comes to formatting a USB drive or even an external hard drive that you intend to share with PC users, it is essential to know there are many ways you can choose to format the drive.

-We wanted to share photos and videos so we could use this in b-roll and we needed to have everyone’s Adobe Premier project completely saved to a hard drive that we could open on the instructors computers to fix if needed later or if we need to change something due to changes in the storyline.
+We wanted to share photos and videos so we could use this in b-roll, and we needed to have everyone’s Adobe Premier project ultimately saved to a hard drive that we could open on the instructor’s computers to fix if needed later or if we needed to change something due to changes in the storyline.

-Inside that folder is “Disk Utility” that you want to select.
-Another way to select this is to go to Spotlight and type in Disk Utility.
+Inside that folder is the “Disk Utility” you want to select.
+Another way to choose this is to go to Spotlight and type in Disk Utility.

-When it launches it you will then go and highlight your drive that you want to format on the left column.
+When it launches, you will highlight the drive that you want to format on the left column.

-Then in the top center of the menu click on “Erase”.
+Then at the top of the menu, click on “Erase.”

 Name your drive and then click on “Format” so you can see all the options.

-Now you can share your files using a USB drive or hard drive with your clients.
+Now you can share your files with your clients using a USB drive or hard drive.

-I suggest using this format all the time so that you never get the call that the client cannot open your USB Jump Drive or Hard Drive.
+I suggest always using this format so that you never get the call that the client cannot open your USB Jump Drive or Hard Drive.